JimLynchCodes/rust-cli-exercises/02_bin_files/README.md

 ## Tests
 The unit tests for fn1 and fn3 should check that they return the proper values.
 Experiment with returning a mocked value of fn1 when calling the fn2 unit test.

-As an integration test, verify that the grand total of 6 is printed tot he console.
+As an integration test, verify that the grand total of 6 is printed to the console.

 <br/>